ExtensityAI/symbolicai/README.md

         return _func(self, other)
 ```

 As shown in the above example, this is also the way we implemented the basic operations in `Symbol`, by defining local functions that are then decorated with the respective operation decorator from the `symai/core.py` file.
 The `symai/core.py` holds a list of pre-defined operation decorators that we can quickly apply to any function.
 The reason why we use locally defined functions instead of directly annotating the main methods, is that we do not necessarily want that all our operations are sent to the neural engine and could implement a default behavior.
 Another reason is that we want to cast return types of the operation outcome to symbols or other derived classes thereof.
-This is done by the by using `self._sym_return_type(...)` method and can give contextualized behavior based on the return type.
+This is done by using the `self._sym_return_type(...)` method and can give contextualized behavior based on the return type.
 See more details in the actual [`Symbol` class](https://github.com/Xpitfire/symbolicai/blob/main/symbolicai/symbol.py).

 In the next section, we will show that actually almost all operations  in `symai/core.py` are derived from the more generic `few_shot` decorator.